JoshuaHolloway/github-usercard/README.md

 ### Part 3: Your Friends

 * After you have successfully added your own card to the DOM, we will get a list of your followers and programmatically add cards for them as well.
 Follow the instructions in GitHubCard/index.js.

-### Part 4: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/J2kBzdr6YLLjXzP8N/7JLwsLBKeWdAFp).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Stretch Goals